-- Make the Meat Sauce.
-While the pasta is cooking, set a large skillet over medium heat.
+- Make the Meat Sauce: While the pasta is cooking, set a large skillet over medium heat.
 Cook the sausage, beef, onion, and garlic all together, breaking the beef and sausage up as you go, until the meat is no longer pink.
 Add the Italian seasoning and a jar of marinara sauce, stir, and remove from the heat.

-- Mix the Dairy Ingredients.
-Finally, combine the cottage cheese, cream cheese, cream, egg, and one cup of the mozzarella in a medium mixing bowl.
+- Mix the Dairy Ingredients: Finally, combine the cottage cheese, cream cheese, cream, egg, and one cup of the mozzarella in a medium mixing bowl.
 Stir it all together.

-Layer in Your Baking Dish.
-Preheat the oven to 350°F, and spray a large (9×13) pan with cooking spray.
+- Layer: Preheat the oven to 350°F, and spray a large (9×13) pan with cooking spray.
 Place a couple of tablespoons of the meat sauce into the bottom of the pan, and spread it out.
 Layer the pasta over the meat.
 Top with more meat sauce, and then spread the cheese mixture over that.

-Million dollar spaghetti is an easy recipe, but that doesn’t mean there aren’t a few hacks, customizations, and tips to share!
+Million dollar spaghetti casserole is an easy recipe, but that doesn’t mean there aren’t a few hacks, customizations, and tips to share!
 Read on for my best insider info on this fun, cheesy dinner.

 - Layering: Have you ever read through the instructions for layering lasagna and felt… baffled?
 Not this time!
 With million dollar spaghetti, you can create lots of layers, or pile on just a few.
 This is for your family, do it however you like!